 Standard resolution for line graphics: 1,200 dpi

-Intermediate cut is the distance between two labels on the web.
-The intermediate cut is individual from customer to customer.
-As standard, we produce with an intermediate cut of 5mm.
-If you would like a different intermediate cut, please let us know in a separate email.
-A minimum intermediate cut of 3mm is possible.
-For alternating labels, the intermediate cut must be defined by the customer in the print file.
+Is the distance between two labels on the web.
+The gap is individual from customer to customer.
+As standard, we produce the gap of 5mm.
+If you would like a different one, please let us know in a separate email.
+A minimum interspace of 3mm is possible.
+For alternating labels, the gap must be defined by the customer in the print file.

 In the photo sector, the JPG standard has been an indispensable standard since 1992.
 The format is widely compatible and easy to use.
 For photos this is no problem.
 It becomes difficult, however, when complete labels are to be printed in this format.
 In a JPG file, each pixel is stored flat as a fixed pixel element.
 This means that individual sub-areas can only be changed infrequently and with difficulty.
 Furthermore, the quality of the print, especially with fonts and fine lines, may not be optimal.